A two stage approach for order and rack allocation with order backlog in a mobile rack environment: First-stage and second-stage formulations

 & v_o & \in & \{0,1\} & \forall o \in S \\ & x_{op} & \in & \{0,1\} & \forall o \in \{1,\ldots,O\}; p \in \{1,\ldots,P\} \\ & y_{rp} & \in & \{0,1\} & \forall r \in \Theta; p \in \{1,\ldots,P\} \end{optprog}

 Equation~(\ref{feq1}) maximises the number of orders $o \in S$ allocated to pickers.
 Equation~(\ref{s2eq2}) ensures that for picker $p$ the capacity $C_p$ is respected.
 Equation~(\ref{s2eq2a}) ensures that each order $o \in F$ is allocated to one picker and Equation~(\ref{s2eq2b}) ensures that each order $o \in S$ is either allocated to one picker (or not allocated).
 Equation~(\ref{s2eq3}) ensures that each rack $r \in \Theta$ is allocated to a picker.
-Equation~(\ref{s2eq4}) is the product supply constraint and ensures that, for each product $i$ and each picker $p$, the number of units of that product available from the racks assigned to that picker is sufficient to meet the required number of units of product $i$ at picker $p$ given the orders in allocated to the picker.
+Equation~(\ref{s2eq4}) is the product supply constraint and ensures that, for each product $i$ and each picker $p$, the number of units of that product available from the racks assigned to that picker is sufficient to meet the required number of units of product $i$ at picker $p$ given the orders allocated to the picker.
 Equations~(\ref{s2eq4a})-(\ref{s2eq6}) are the integrality constraints.

-In practice in an environment such as Amazon~\citep{weidinger18c}, where new orders arrive frequently, if we have orders $o \in S$ associated with a solution involving $v_o=0$ (i.e.~the orders are not allocated to a picker) then such orders can be left for fulfilment in the near future together with new orders that have yet to appear.
+There are a number of extensions to these first and second stage formulations to deal with issues that may arise in practice and these are detailed in~\ref{jebappa}.